This tutorial will guide you how to perform CSI measurement using PicoScenes.

 - Open MATLAB

-If everything goes fine, you will see a status table of all NICs, showing that all NICs are working at 5200MHz with HT20 channel mode.
+If everything goes fine, you will see a new NIC status stable, showing that the specified Wi-Fi NICs are working at 5200MHz with 802.11n HT mode of HT20.

 * If trying to measuring CSI using two separate computers, perform the above steps on both computers.